SIU-Edwardsville hosts conference rival Morehead State - WTOP News

 Edwardsville, Illinois; Saturday, 4:30 p.m.
 EST

-BOTTOM LINE: George Marshall and Morehead State visit Ring Malith and SIU-Edwardsville in OVC play.
+BOTTOM LINE: George Marshall and Morehead State visit Ring Malith and SIU-Edwardsville in OVC play Saturday.

 The Cougars are 4-2 in home games.
-SIU-Edwardsville is eighth in the OVC with 13.4 assists per game led by Jack Campion averaging 4.4.
+SIU-Edwardsville is 1-0 in one-possession games.

-The Eagles have gone 2-1 against OVC opponents.
-Morehead State is fourth in the OVC with 35.1 rebounds per game led by Jon Carroll averaging 7.1.
+The Eagles are 2-1 against OVC opponents.
+Morehead State is fifth in the OVC scoring 77.3 points per game and is shooting 45.9%.

 SIU-Edwardsville’s average of 7.3 made 3-pointers per game is 1.6 fewer made shots on average than the 8.9 per game Morehead State gives up.
-Morehead State averages 6.5 made 3-pointers per game this season, 1.0 fewer made shot on average than the 7.5 per game SIU-Edwardsville gives up.
+Morehead State averages 6.5 made 3-pointers per game this season, 1.0 fewer made shot on average than the 7.5 per game SIU-Edwardsville allows.

-TOP PERFORMERS: Malith is scoring 17.0 points per game and averaging 5.4 rebounds for the Cougars.
-Jordan Pickett is averaging 8.3 points and 3.8 rebounds over the last 10 games.
+TOP PERFORMERS: Malith is shooting 32.9% from beyond the arc with 1.6 made 3-pointers per game for the Cougars, while averaging 17 points and 5.4 rebounds.
+Jordan Pickett is shooting 35.6% and averaging 8.3 points over the last 10 games.

-Marshall is averaging 12.5 points for the Eagles.
-Davion Cunningham is averaging 11.5 points over the last 10 games.
+Jon Carroll is averaging 9.7 points and 7.1 rebounds for the Eagles.
+Marshall is averaging 1.6 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Cougars: 6-4, averaging 74.6 points, 32.4 rebounds, 13.6 assists, 8.1 steals and 4.0 blocks per game while shooting 44.0% from the field.
 Their opponents have averaged 68.6 points per game.